XuewenWangUGA/MacroHapCaller/README.md

  Replace the real file name with your file name, and add file location path before the file if necessary.
 The above command uses the configure files coming with the software for human CODIS STR based HG38.

- The output will be in file: out.tsv, which can be viewed in spreadsheet, Mircosfot Excel or any text file editor.
+ The output will be in file: out.tsv, which can be viewed in spreadsheet, Mircosoft Excel or any other text file editor.